top of page

 Amitism strives to be an anchor for young widows and widowers so they can do the same for their young children.

-Amitsim Drop-in Centers: A Second Home
+Amitsim Drop-in Centers: The Ultimate Grandma and Grandpa's Home

-Teenagers also come once a week on a separate day.
-They chat with a counselor, play games, and participate in therapeutic workshops such as music and cooking.
+A full dinner is provided and the families eat together in a relaxed and warm environment.
+Teenagers also come, they chat with a counselor, play games, and participate in therapeutic workshops such as music and cooking.

 The Lolli Project